HPCRL/ASPLOS_artifact/README.md

 ./run_fromfiles_small.sh deepwise.txt 16
 grep "avg" deepwise.txt.dirK1611

-// for resnet and deepwise(mobileNet) on i9 (RUIFIX which i9?), we have 2 different ukr.
+// for resnet and deepwise(mobileNet) on i9-10980xe, we have 2 different ukr.
 We ran both these microkernels and selected the best
 ```